 The CashCap roster consists of senior cash and market programming experts who can be deployed on short notice to support humanitarian response and preparedness work.
 They work with the Humanitarian Coordinator, UN agencies, integrated missions, national authorities and INGO networks at field, regional and global level, in all stages of a crisis.

-The deployments are fully funded by NORCAP with assistance from ECHO, and therefore constitute free support to agencies.
+The deployments are fully funded by NORCAP and therefore constitute free support to agencies.

 CashCap is a flexible deployment, training and knowledge sharing mechanism.
 It consists of carefully selected experts on cash transfer programming (CTP) who facilitates and strengthens the capacity of the humanitarian sector to undertake and promote cash transfers before and during emergencies.
 CashCap deployments will be to all stages of crisis over time, and the majority of deployments will have a 3 to 6 months timeframe.